philzook58/philzook58.github.io/_posts/2019-01-14-a-touch-of-topological-quantum-computation-in-haskell-pt-ii-automating-drudgery.markdown

 Last time [we built the basic pieces we need](http://www.philipzucker.com/a-touch-of-topological-quantum-computation-in-haskell-pt-i/) to describe anyons in Haskell.
 Anyon models describe interesting physical systems where a set of particles (Tau and Id in our case) have certain splitting rules and peculiar quantum properties.
 The existence of anyons in a system are the core physics necessary to support topological quantum computation.
 In topological quantum computing, quantum gates are applied by braiding the anyons and measurements performed by fusing anyons together and seeing what particle comes out.
 Applying gates in this way has inherent error correcting properties.

-The tree of particle production with particle labelled leaves picks a basis (think the collection $latex \{\hat{x}, \hat{y}, \hat{z}\}$ ) for the anyon quantum vector space.
-An individual basis vector (think $latex \hat{x}$ ) from this basis is specified by labelling the internal edges of the tree.
+The tree of particle production with particle labelled leaves picks a basis (think the collection $ \{\hat{x}, \hat{y}, \hat{z}\}$ ) for the anyon quantum vector space.
+An individual basis vector (think $ \hat{x}$ ) from this basis is specified by labelling the internal edges of the tree.
 We built a Haskell data type for a basic free vector space and functions for the basic R-moves for braiding two anyons and reassociating the tree into a new basis with F-moves.
 In addition, you can move around your focus within the tree by using the function `lmap` and `rmap`.
 The github repo with that and what follows below is [here](https://github.com/philzook58/fib-anyon).

 #### Pain Points